 Perhaps this makes sense.
 After all, we are all unique individuals and our sleep is affected by a number of different factors — so following generalized sleep hygiene advice may not always be beneficial.

 A personalized approach to sleep hygiene education is more likely to be effective — the review pointed to a study in which two out of three insomnia sufferers reported improved sleep after an initial consultation that gave participants personalized sleep hygiene recommendations.
-(My own advanced sleep training course, for example, offers personalized feedback, advice, and support over an eight-week period to help participants improve their sleep).

 It’s also worth pointing out that changing one sleep hygiene behavior can inadvertently lead to changes in other behaviors.
 For example, caffeine withdrawal may lead to increased stress and decreased exercise and this can have a negative impact on sleep; avoiding naps may lead to an increase in caffeine consumption, making sleep more difficult — and so on.